Have you run a backup lately??

 It should be noted that these backups should not be relied upon, and you should be taking and storing your own backups on a remote host or locally on your computer.

 As a website developer, WebSolutionZ run a project and deliver a result, and from that point on the website is the responsibility of the client.
-Backup options are provided, but we can't force anybody to use them!
+The client may engage us to manage the website for them, but this is entirely their choice.

 The solution, of course, is to take responsibility for your own website.
 No matter which hosting provider you use, and no matter how reliable they claim to be, when technology and people are involved, there's always a chance that something can go wrong, and it's up to you to try to minimise this as best you can.